Woodlawn High School (East Baton Rouge Parish, Louisiana): Curriculum

-Woodlawn requires that students register for a schedule of 7 classes per day.
+Woodlawn requires that students register for a schedule of 8 classes per semester.
+The school is on an A/B Block schedule.
 They offer a mix of courses and credits to prepare students for college or vocational training.
 Woodlawn started a self-contained gifted and talented program in 2009.
 The school offers honors classes in English, Mathematics, Science, and Social Studies as well as advanced placement courses in calculus, US History, European History, World History, Psychology, Spanish, French, Studio Art, English, Biology, Chemistry, Physics, Human Geography and US Government.

 Dual enrollment and concurrent enrollment with Baton Rouge Community College and Louisiana State University are also offered at Woodlawn.
 Students must be approved by the principal as well as meet the strict qualifications to be eligible to enroll.
 Both high school and college credits are awarded for students enrolled in these classes.

 Woodlawn in cooperation with the United States Army also offers JROTC courses.
 The focus for the education is on leadership but also includes training in map reading, marksmanship, drill, and more.
 Woodlawn even boasts an indoor firing range for marksmanship practice with .177 caliber air rifles.

 Academics

 During the 2011 - 2012 academic year, Woodlawn received a C rating on Louisiana's performance label index with a Baseline School Performance Score (SPS) of 101.5.
 The school has increased from its 2010-2011 performance score by 14.6 points, achieving its annual growth goal.
 Woodlawn's SPS score has increased each year from the 2008 - 2009 academic year.
 The school had an SPS of 81.1 for the 2008 - 2009 year, an SPS of 84.6 for the 2009 - 2010 year, 89.9 for the 2010 - 2011 year, and a 101.5 for the 2011 - 2012 year.

 The school has an on-time graduation percentage of 72% exceeding both the district and state averages of 66.4% and 64.8% respectively.
 Woodlawn's integrated Louisiana Education Assessment Program (iLEAP) and Graduation Exit Exam (GEE) scores are slightly lower than state averages and slightly higher than district averages.

 Woodlawn also scores slightly lower than district, state, and national averages on American College Testing (ACT) scores (Composite: 19.3, English: 18.9, Math: 18.7, Reading: 19.2, Science: 19.7).

-Of the teachers at Woodlawn who are instructing students in English, math, science, social studies, foreign language, and the high school arts 94% meet the No Child Left Behind Act's Highly Qualified definition.
+Of the teachers at Woodlawn who are instructing students in English, math, science, social studies, foreign language, and the high school arts, 94% meet the No Child Left Behind Act's Highly Qualified definition.